-Here is a basic guideline to making your own premium homemade fish food.
+Here is a basic guideline for making your own premium homemade fish food.
 Don't get too caught up in exact quantities and ingredients.
 We've tried many variations and they all worked well.
-This is one we like because it hold together fairly well and the fish seem to like this food.
+This is one we like because it holds together fairly well and the fish seem to like this food.

 - 2 fresh raw beef hearts

 - 2 lbs raw peeled shrimp